Ulmus pumila: Invasiveness and spontaneous hybridization

-In North America, Ulmus pumila has become an invasive species in much of the region from central Mexico northward across the eastern and central United States to Ontario, Canada.
+In North America, U. pumila has become an invasive species in much of the region from central Mexico northward across the eastern and central United States to Ontario, Canada.
 It also hybridizes in the wild with the native U. rubra (slippery elm) in the central United States, prompting conservation concerns for the latter species.
 In South America, the tree has spread across much of the Argentine pampas.

-In Europe it has spread widely in Spain, and hybridizes extensively there with the native field elm (U. minor), contributing to conservation concerns for the latter species.
+In Europe, it has spread widely in Spain, and hybridizes extensively there with the native field elm (U. minor), contributing to conservation concerns for the latter species.
 Research is ongoing into the extent of hybridisation with U. minor in Italy.
+In the Netherlands, 1700 Siberian elms planted in error for field elm in 2016 in the Zalkerbos near Kampen, Overijssel, were grubbed up because of invasiveness concerns and replaced in 2023 with native species.

-Ulmus pumila is often found in abundance along railroads and in abandoned lots and on disturbed ground.
-The gravel along railroad beds provides ideal conditions for its growth: well-drained, nutrient poor soil, and high light conditions; these beds provide corridors which facilitate its spread.
+U. pumila is often found in abundance along railroads and in abandoned lots and on disturbed ground.
+The gravel along railroad beds provides ideal conditions for its growth - well-drained, nutrient-poor soil, and high light conditions; these beds provide corridors that facilitate its spread.
+It is found as high as 8000 feet in the Sandia Mountains in New Mexico and is invading coniferous forest there.
+New Mexico may be a center of genetic diversity in North America.
 Owing to its high sunlight requirements, it seldom invades mature forests, and is primarily a problem in cities and open areas, as well as along transportation corridors.

 The species is now listed in Japan as an alien species recognized as established in Japan or found in the Japanese wild.